caocmai/Checkr/README.md

 A Django project to fetch image from [NASA](https://api.nasa.gov/index.html) and provide rating to it.

 ## Features
+* Create user
+* Login/Logout
+* Fetch NASA's daily image
+* Rate NASA's daily image
 * Image saved to database
-* Ability to create user
-* Login/Logout
-* Can rate Nasa's daily image
-* Can update rating
+* Update rating
-* Can view all ratings from other users
+* View all ratings from other users

 ## Run locally